Get

 Yes, cats can most definitely get allergies.
 Just like humans, cats can develop seasonal, environmental, and food allergies, and they can develop allergies to flea saliva too.
 Some allergies in cats are mild, but they can get severe, usually due to self mutilation through overgrooming and developing secondary skin lesions and infections.
 Knowing what allergies can affect cats can help you reduce and treat them before they become serious.

 In this article, we look at the different types of allergies that can occur in cats, how to diagnose them, and how to treat them.
-If you think your cat may be suffering with an allergy, consult with your veterinarian.
+If you think your cat may be suffering with an allergy, consult with a veterinarian.
 Let’s get started!divider 3 paws

 What Causes Allergies in Cats?

 There are four main types of allergies found in cats: environmental allergies or atopic dermatitis (now referred to as feline atopic skin syndrome), food allergies, flea allergies, and contact allergies, which are far less common, and are a reaction to various irritants cats may come in contact with, such as shampoos, bedding, collars and other.1 All of them produce the same result: an immune response.
 Please note that a food allergy should not be confused with food intolerance (which does not have an immune response).
 Many cats are food intolerant, though some may have a true food allergy.
-Consult with your veterinarian if you’re not sure about your cat’s reaction to their food.
+Consult with a veterinarian if you’re not sure about your cat’s reaction to their food.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Your cat’s immune system will react to a substance by producing antibodies, even if it’s not harmful.
 Irritating substances like pollen can be perceived as a threat by your cat’s immune system, triggering a defensive response and causing inflammation, or an allergic response.
 This reaction is your cat’s body’s way of protecting themselves from harm — even when there is none — and this causes their allergies.
 Essentially, it’s an exaggerated response from the animal’s immune system towards a certain protein, also called an allergen.